Templating with RazorEngine for Print Forms

 var result = RazorRunner.RunCompile(razorTemplate, model);

-//Printing it using Resto.Front.Api
+//Printing it through Resto.Front.Api

 var printingDevice = os.GetPrintingDeviceInfos().Last();